11 Jul Top 5 Ways to use IGTV to increase Instagram Engagement

 This means when you create a profile on IGTV, your Instagram followers will automatically be able to watch your videos.
 Similarly, you’ll also have access to content posted by the people you follow on Instagram.

-First of all, IGTV deals with vertical content.
+First of all, IGTV deals with vertical content only.

 They’ll just scroll onto the next video.